Thiararapeter/Superwp-Post-Notify-Users/readme.txt

 == Donate ==

-If you enjoy using this plugin and want to support its development, consider [donating](https://www.example.com/donate).
+If you find this plugin helpful and want to support future updates, consider [donating](https://www.example.com/donate).